sylumer/automators/Meta/Documentation/Vault Templates.md

 | [[C.Callout - Todo (Template)]]        | Insert the code for a todo callout, using prompts to enter the title and the details.         |

 ## Dataview
-[[Obsidian Dataview]] templates insert code blocks for running Dataview queries.
+[[DataView|Obsidian Dataview]] templates insert code blocks for running Dataview queries.
 Typically, these queries will be centralised into Dataview script files to make them easier to centrally maintain.

 | Template File                | Description                                                                               |
 | ---------------------------- | ----------------------------------------------------------------------------------------- |